-Our novel is the BFG which links to our Jack and the Beanstalk story, every day we will be reading our class novel as it is a great opportunity for children to listen and enjoy a story beyond what they may be able to read themselves.
+We will be continuing with our novel the BFG which linked to our Jack and the Beanstalk story, every day we will be reading our class novel as it is a great opportunity for children to listen and enjoy a story beyond what they may be able to read themselves.
 Children will also be learning lots of new grammar and punctuation techniques to apply to all areas of the curriculum.
 Throughout our English lessons we will be using talk for write as it is a great way to get the children engaged in writing and allows them to put actions to words to help them remember a range of stories.
 Following on from this story we will be reading Journey to the River Sea as this links to our new topic Explorers.

 In Oaks class children are expected to read (or be read to) and have their book signed 3 times a week.
 If you can question them about the book once they have read, this will help them in their writing and reading in school.

 Some questions to ask your children during reading at home:

 What are the main events in the book?